4DimK/Prusa-MINI-bear-Z10-mod/README.md

 Instead of using those, custom macros shall be used to perform load and unload filament actions.
 See [Print profiles](#Print-profiles) section.

+The shortcoming is that these macros cannot be used while a job is running.
+If the filament runs out during a print, the factory default load/unload macros will be executed.
+That is fine for the unload function, but for the load phase I suggest to proceed as instructed in the screen **but** without actually inserting the filament to the extruder (only enough to register the filament with the sensor).
+Then only push the filament during the purging phase.

+**Factory provided modifiable settings**

+To properly use the MK3S the following two settings need to be changed directly from the MINI screen.
+The menu to change these is kind of hidden; to access select `Settings->HW Setup (Long press until sound)`:
+- Z-axis length: 210
+- Extruder steps per unit: 140
+- Extruder dir: Wrong

+Save and return.

 ## Print profiles

 `Under construction`

+Current draft versions under the PRINT_PROFILES folder.

 ## License